g-omarsdottir/rock-paper-scissors-lizard-spock-game/README.md

 ### Imagery

-The buttons to play the game display an image of the variable they represent.
+- The buttons to play the game display an image of the variable they represent.
+- The image of Spock is of a Spock figurine, not the actor playing Spock in the TV series or the film.
+This is to
+    - emphesize Spock's signature hand gesture,
+    - complement the cute image of the lizard and
+    - to avoid any possible copyright issues with the Star Trek franchise.
+- The illustration of the game rules was created with Canva using Wikepedia's illustration as a guide.

 ### Color Scheme
 - The following color palette displays the colors used for this website.
 The colors were detected from the lizard and the Spock image used as choice buttons background.